pierrebarriga/pierrebarriga/README.md

 ## 🔭 I’m currently working on ...
 * Refining Text to SQL Pipelines on Voter Registration Lists
-* Building Social Networks Based on Co-Sponsorships of Bills in the Senate
 * Using Random Forests to Analyze Public Sentiment on Election Integrity on Surveys

 📫 **Connect with Me on LinkedIn!** [https://www.linkedin.com/in/jeanbarriga/]